Sheskinmore

 Human History

 Machair has been managed by traditional farming practices for thousands of years, with the fertile calcareous grassland providing some of the best agricultural land in otherwise poor western coastal regions.
-Traditional management includes spring cultivation in a lazy-bed system, summer grazing, and winter seaweed application as fertilizer.
+Traditional management includes spring cultivation, summer grazing, and winter seaweed application as fertiliser.
 These practices maintain the species diversity by preventing any single species from becoming dominant.
-The decline of traditional farming threatens the habitat.
+The decline of traditional farming threatens the habitat, and conservation grazing programmes using cattle and horses now help maintain the site.

 Park History